• StarPure Gel Recovery Kit (Membrane Column Method)

 Fig.1 DNA recovery rate of gel recovery kits from different manufacturers

-Fig.2 Electrophoresis of recovery of different DNA fragments
+Fig.2 Electrophoresis of recovered DNA fragments

 1. Please adjust the water bath (or metal bath) to 56°C in advance.